-The Special Envoy for International Water Affairs, Henk Ovink and the Netherlands Enterprise Agency (RVO.nl, on behalf of the Ministry of Foreign Affairs) are taking on the challenge of addressing water crises in urban areas.
+The Special Envoy for International Water Affairs, Henk Ovink and the Netherlands Enterprise Agency (on behalf of the Ministry of Foreign Affairs) have taken on the challenge of addressing water crises in urban areas.
 The programme Water as Leverage for Resilient Cities Asia is collaborating with the cities of Chennai (India), Khulna (Bangladesh) and Semarang (Indonesia) to tackle urban water-related challenges in an innovative and inclusive way.

-The programme invites internationally operating multidisciplinary teams to develop innovative, bankable and implementable design proposals.
+The programme invited internationally operating multidisciplinary teams to develop innovative, bankable and implementable design proposals.
 Actual implementation is the final aim.
-Therefore, Water as Leverage has entered a partnership with the Asian Infrastructure Investment Bank, the Dutch Development Bank FMO, 100ResilientCities, Partners for Resilience, Architecture Workroom Brussels, International Architecture Biennale Rotterdam and the Global Center on Adaptation.
+To achieve this, Water as Leverage entered a partnership with the Asian Infrastructure Investment Bank, the Dutch Development Bank FMO, 100ResilientCities, Partners for Resilience, Architecture Workroom Brussels, International Architecture Biennale Rotterdam and the Global Center on Adaptation.
 Furthermore, Water as Leverage for Resilient Cities Asia is supported by the UN/World Bank High Level Panel on Water.
+Visit the Water as Leverage website to find out more and keep up-to-date with developments.

 Call for Action

 On World Earth Day (22 April 2018) Water as Leverage launched its first call.
-As of 18 June, it is no longer possible to submit a bid.
+It is no longer possible to submit a bid.
 Water as Leverage now enters the next phase.
 Six international teams of water and climate experts, engineers, scientists, architects and urban planners have been selected to develop groundbreaking, innovative approaches to tackle the immense climate and water challenges in three cities in Asia: Semarang (Indonesia), Khulna (Bangladesh) and Chennai (India).
-Read more about the six selected teams.

 Overview of winning teams